Friday, May 14, 2021

 The Palestinian Territories

-People born in these territories don't get Israeli citizenship unless they're eligible for some other reason (like having an Israeli parent).
+People born in these territories don't get Israeli citizenship unless they're eligible for some other reason, like having an Israeli parent.
 Controversially, that means Jewish settlers in the territories generally have Israeli citizenship, while Palestinians living there can't get it - even if they live in a fully Israeli-controlled zone.

 The West Bank

-The "West Bank", named for being on the west side of the Jordan River, refers to the area east of the 1949 ceasefire lines between Israel and Jordan (taking into account some small modifications that were agreed to between 1949 and 1967).
+The "West Bank", named for being on the west side of the Jordan River, refers to the area east of the 1949 ceasefire lines between Israel and Jordan (with some small modifications that were agreed to between 1949 and 1967).
 Jordan controlled the area up until losing it in the 1967 war, and continued to claim it after that, but eventually gave up its claim after making peace with Israel.

 The PLO, the UN, and many of the world's countries consider East Jerusalem to be part of the West Bank, but Israel doesn't (see "East Jerusalem" below).
 The Israeli government sometimes uses the term "Judea and Samaria Area" to refer to the West Bank excluding East Jerusalem.